How to Run a School Reading Challenge

 Masthead Waves

 From science to social studies, kids’ success in just about every subject hinges on their literacy skills and, ultimately, their relationship with reading.
-But developing that relationship can prove tricky, especially among unconfident or reluctant readers.
+However, developing that relationship can prove tricky, especially among unconfident or reluctant readers.
 With reading challenge contests, you can transform reading into a fun-filled game that, in turn, motivates and reinforces reading gains among all your students.
 Read on to learn who benefits most from reading competitions and how to set your school or district up for a successful contest.

 Body Image 1_How to Run Reading Challenge